 - Find our advice on planting heath plants and shrubs.

-Using soil mix is important:
+Using soil mix is important

 It is important to answer the needs each plant has, providing it with the specific care it requires.

-In each of the information pages of this website, you’ll find the right practices to ensure your planting will succeed.
+Scroll through these pages, you’ll find the right practices to ensure your planting will succeed.